opentext/storyteller/docs/stl/numbering.md

 ### HTML

-While there is also a possibility to represent multidimensional counters in *HTML/CSS* (see [this example](https://www.w3schools.com/css/tryit.asp?filename=trycss_counters3)), unfortunately *counter dimensions* are tightly connected to hierarchy of corresponding *HTML elements* (e. g. `<ol>` or `<li>`) and also it's formatting is limited compared to *StoryTeller*:
+While there is also a possibility to represent multi-dimensional counters in *HTML/CSS* (see [this example](https://www.w3schools.com/css/tryit.asp?filename=trycss_counters3)), unfortunately *counter dimensions* are tightly connected to hierarchy of corresponding *HTML elements* (e. g. `<ol>` or `<li>`) and also it's formatting is limited compared to *StoryTeller*: